The Financial Technology Law Review: Saudi Arabia

 Digital identity and onboarding

 The only digital identity available in Saudi Arabia is issued by the state and is only offered for the government sector.
-Each citizen shall have his or her identity registered with Saudi Arabia's Ministry of Interior (MOI) by registering their fingerprints and creating an ABSHR account.
-Upon registering with the MOI, a number of government services can be provided using the digital identity, such as the issuance of powers of attorney, and the issuance and payment of traffic fines.
+Each citizen shall have his or her identity registered with Saudi Arabia's Ministry of Interior (MOI) by registering their fingerprints and creating an account on the Absher platform.
+Upon registering with the MOI, a number of government services can be provided using the digital identity, such as the issuance of powers of attorney and the issuance and payment of traffic fines.
+Furthermore, with the global spread of the covid-19 pandemic, the Ministry of Health introduced a number of applications for the purpose of monitoring exposure to the virus that are directly linked to a person's Absher account.
+As such, while several applications have been introduced that are directly linked to one's digital identity, the unified identity remains to be the Absher accounts of the residents.

 As mentioned above, digital identity is only provided for the government sector.
-We still do not see it being applicable to financial services, but we believe it may be introduced in the next couple of months, with SABB attempting to offer cross-border blockchain transactions, as mentioned earlier.
+We still do not see it being applicable to financial services, but we believe it may be introduced in the next couple of months, with the introduction of open banking services, as mentioned earlier, and Saudi British Bank (SABB)'s attempts to offer cross-border blockchain transactions, as mentioned in Section V.

 Digital markets, payment services and funding

 Collective investment, governed by SAMA, is generally allowed but subject to licensing and minimum capital requirements.
-Any activity with the purpose of financing is regulated by the Finance Companies Control Law promulgated by Royal Decree No. M/51 dated 13/08/1433 H (corresponding to 02/07/2012 G) (the Finance Companies Law) and its Implementing Regulations.
-Since the purpose of collective investment is to finance companies, it will trigger the application of the Finance Companies Law.
-As per the Finance Companies Law and its implementing regulations, financing activities may not be carried out in Saudi Arabia without obtaining the necessary licences from SAMA, provided that such activities are in compliance with shariah principles.
+Any activity with the purpose of financing is regulated by the Finance Companies Control Law promulgated by Royal Decree No. M/51 dated 13/08/1433 H (corresponding to 02/07/2012 G) (the Finance Companies Law) and its implementing regulations.
+Because the purpose of collective investment is to finance companies, it will trigger the application of the Finance Companies Law.
+As per the Finance Companies Law and its implementing regulations, financing activities may not be carried out in Saudi Arabia without obtaining the necessary licences from SAMA, provided that such activities are in compliance with Shariah principles.
 Thus, any entity desiring to manage investments for the purpose of financing other entities will be subject to SAMA licensing requirements.

-The CMA allows for equity-based crowdfunding in Saudi Arabia, subject to regulation by CMA laws and regulations.
+While debt-based crowdfunding is now governed by the newly issued laws, the CMA allows for equity-based crowdfunding in Saudi Arabia, subject to regulation by CMA laws and regulations.
 The entity shall first apply via the CMA's portal to obtain a temporary licence to carry out crowdfunding activities during a trial period.
-Similar to collective investment, because money collection is a sensitive activity, it is important to note that the entity wishing to crowdfund must provide sufficient evidence of how it intends to monitor closely any money laundering activities that may occur.
-Upon the entity's acceptance by the CMA and successful completion of the trial period, it may be granted a permanent licence allowing the entity to carry out crowdfunding activities in Saudi Arabia.
+Similar to collective investment, because money collection is a sensitive activity, the entity wishing to crowdfund must provide sufficient evidence of how it intends to monitor closely any money laundering activities that may occur.
+Upon the entity's acceptance by the CMA and successful completion of the trial period, it may be granted a permanent licence allowing the entity to carry out equity-based crowdfunding activities in Saudi Arabia.

-Furthermore, it is important to note that where the entity is responsible for managing the amounts, it will be subject to CMA regulations.
-This is because management activities fall under Securities Business activities as listed in the Securities Business Regulation issued by the CMA.
-Thus, due to peer-to-peer lending being a financial activity and its management falling under Security Business activities, such entity will trigger SAMA and CMA licensing requirements.
+Furthermore, where the entity is responsible for managing the amounts, it will be subject to CMA regulations.
+This is because management activities fall under securities business activities as listed in the Securities Business Regulation issued by the CMA.
+Thus, because peer-to-peer lending is a financial activity and its management falls under security business activities, such entity will trigger SAMA and CMA licensing requirements.
 Once all licences are obtained, the entity will be authorised to carry out lending and management activities in Saudi Arabia.

 Cryptocurrencies, initial coin offerings (ICO) and security tokens